 About the Author

-Jaime Rangel-Mondragon received M.Sc. and Ph.D. degrees in applied mathematics and computation from the University College of North Wales in Bangor, UK.
-He has been a visiting scholar at Wolfram Research, Inc. and held positions in the Faculty of Informatics at UCNW, the College of Mexico, the Center of Research and Advanced Studies, the Monterrey Institute of Technology, the Queretaro Institute of Technology and the University of Queretaro in Mexico, where he is presently a member of the Faculty of Informatics.
-His current research includes combinatorics, the theory of computing, computational geometry, urban traffic, and recreational mathematics.
+Jaime Rangel-Mondragón received M.Sc. and Ph.D. degrees in Applied Mathematics and Computation from the School of Mathematics and Computer Science at the University College of North Wales in Bangor, UK.
+He was a visiting scholar at Wolfram Research, Inc. and held positions in the Faculty of Informatics at UCNW, the Center of Literary and Linguistic Studies at the College of Mexico, the Department of Electrical Engineering at the Center of Research and Advanced Studies, the Center of Computational Engineering (of which he was director) at the Monterrey Institute of Technology, the Department of Mechatronics at the Queretaro Institute of Technology and the Autonomous University of Queretaro in Mexico, where he was a member of the Department of Informatics and in charge of the Academic Body of Algorithms, Computation, and Networks.
+His research included combinatorics, the theory of computing, computational geometry, and recreational mathematics.
+Jaime Rangel-Mondragón died in 2015.